 If you want to get a part-time job in Germany, you must observe the German labour law regulations for international students.

-Students from non-EU countries are not allowed to work for more than 120 full days or 240 half days.
+Students from non-EU countries are not allowed to work for more than 120 full days or 240 half days per year.

 Students who earn more than € 450 per month must pay contributions toward the German pension fund.
 These contributions are transferable within the EU; students from non-EU countries can apply for a refund.